 Admission to MTSU for first-time freshmen is straightforward; there are two possible paths--guaranteed admission and admission by review:

-For guaranteed admission, applicants must have completed the required high school units and must present one of the following:
+For guaranteed admission, applicants must have completed the recommended college preparatory courses and must present one of the following:

 - 3.0 GPA, OR